The Olympic boycott movement that failed

 Calling out U.S. hypocrisy

-Meanwhile, some Black athletes challenged Mahoney and his fellow boycott champions for arguing that the U.S. should take a moral stand against discrimination and skip the Olympics.
+Meanwhile, some Black athletes challenged Mahoney and his fellow boycott champions for arguing that the United States should take a moral stand against discrimination and skip the Olympics.

 After Mahoney told a crowd at Columbia University in October 1935, “I wish to God the Nazis could witness an athletic competition in this country,” Black sprinter Ben Johnson called him out.
 “I think Justice Mahoney should clean up the South, where Negroes are barred from his Amateur Athletic Union and discriminated against in Olympic selections,” said Johnson, who followed Mahoney at the school’s Social Problems Club.